Headed to Italy and wondering where to stay in Florence? Discover my favorite areas to stay in the city center and the best hotels in each!

 This is one of my favorite areas to stay for two reasons.

 Two, this area is quiet...or at least less hectic than around the Duomo and other tourist hotspots.
-I really enjoy the atmosphere in this neighborhood and always feel safe on my walks back to the hotel.
+I enjoy the atmosphere in this neighborhood and always feel safe on my walks back to the hotel.

-All the hotels listed are a 10 minute walk from the Duomo except Hotel Spadai...which is literally a stone's throw away.
+All the hotels listed are a 10-minute walk from the Duomo except Hotel Spadai...which is literally a stone's throw away.

 I've stayed in this area the most as I'm always looking for a hotel bargain that's close to the city center.